teq-niq/sample/README.md

 # README #

-This branch contains code for https://dzone.com/articles/openapi-3-documentation-with-spring-boot.
+This branch contains code for discussing  a PR in spring doc.

 ### How do I get set up? ###
 Preerquisites: